-Category Description Rating (consequence x likelihood) Mitigation Action Financial The updated master plan will provide guidance for future projects and focus areas.
-Medium(3) x Rare(1) = Low(3) Council has adopted the Long Term Financial Plan which has made a budget provision that will fund future projects identified in the Master Plan.
+Risk Category Description Rating (consequence x likelihood) Mitigation Action Financial The updated master plan will provide guidance for future projects Council has adopted the Long Term Financial Plan which has made a budget provision and focus areas. that will fund future projects identified in the Master Plan.
 Health & Safety The proposed master plan will ensure public health and sanitation Insignificant(1) x Almost certain(5) = Moderate(5) Modernized public toilet facilities will ensure the required public health standards and sanitation requirements.
 Reputation Substantiated, public embarrassment, moderate impact, moderate news profile that shire is not maintaining their assets.
 Minor(2) x Likely(4) = Moderate(8) With available resources to operation team the staff are carefully dealing and this type of requests and taking action on it.
-Service Interruption Compliance For upcoming short term events as well as future services it is quite essential to include public toilet facilities in the master plan.
-Minor(2) x Possible(3) = Moderate(6) N/A Updated Airport Master Plan will address this issue.
-N/A
+Service Interruption For upcoming short term events as well as future services it is quite essential to include public toilet facilities in the master plan.
+Minor(2) x Possible(3) = Moderate(6) Updated Airport Master Plan will address this issue.
+Compliance N/A N/A N/A

-D. OFFICER'S COMMENT
+OFFICER'S COMMENT